DiviProject/docs/source/index.html.md

 It's required to be online during staking because otherwise, you are not able to sync to peers.

 ## Coin Age
-Coin Age is a property of each UTXO; it's time that has passed from the moment of UTXO creation.
+Coin Age is a property of each UTXO; it's time that has passed from the moment of a UTXO's creation.

 ### Example
 Imagine today is Monday, and I receive 1000 DIVI from Alice.
 On Tuesday, that UTXO has a Coin Age of 24 hours.
 Now, let's say I want to send 200 DIVI to Bob, but since I am sending my 1000 Divi UTXO, my Coin Age resets, and I get a new UTXO that is worth 800 DIVI.